ehildenb/homod/homod.md

 application.
 With this, `map even` could initially be inferred with a more general sort such as `=>{f{a}, f{b}}`, then when instantiated with a list could be converted to the sort `=>{Cons{a}, Cons{b}}`.
-Currently, as previously mentioned, Maude's parser will not accept `map even` or similar partial functions if the sort is ambiguous (as the two sorts it would infer for `Cons` and `Maybe` are in disconnected components).
+Currently, as previously mentioned, Maude's parser will not accept `map even` or similar partially applied functions if the sort is ambiguous (as the two sorts it would infer for `Cons` and `Maybe` are in disconnected components).
 This would enable "true typeclass" support, as Haskell has.

 References
 ==========

 ---
+csl: ieee.csl
 references:
 -   id: tannen
     author: